 Other Reasons Why Location Affects Rates

-There are several other reasons why your ZIP code can affect your auto insurance rates.
+There are several other reasons why your ZIP code can affect your rates.
 State rules and infrastructure can play a role in how much you pay for coverage.
-The behavior of other people in your area will also have an impact.
+The behavior of other people in your vicinity will also have an impact.
 Here are some other ways how where you live can affect your premiums:

 Insurance companies will also look at certain areas of a city that result in more claims than others.
 This includes specific intersections, roundabouts, or roads.
 The same principle always applies here.
 More claims usually equal higher rates for you.

 A state’s minimum policy requirements also a factor into your rates.
-Each state has its own rules including required coverages and limits.
-New Hampshire and Virginia are the only states that don’t require any insurance to drive.
+Each state has its own rules including required insurance and limits.
+New Hampshire and Virginia are the only states that don’t require any coverage to drive.

 Getting into a car accident with a driver with either no coverage or not enough to cover expenses can leave you helpless afterward.
 This costs you and your provider more money.
-Insurance companies will likely charge higher rates in areas with high numbers of underinsured or uninsured drivers.
+Insurers will likely charge higher rates in areas with high numbers of under or uninsured drivers.

 Living in a More Affluent Area